lassedesignen - Fotolia

 Another example is virtual routing and forwarding -- a method used to run two or more completely independent routing instances on the same physical hardware.
 And, more recently, we're starting to see modern software-defined methods coupled with artificial intelligence to more intelligently and efficiently assist in breaking networks into multiple, isolated elements.

 Methods have changed, but use cases remain consistent

 While the methods of segmentation have changed over the years, the key uses have remained largely the same.
-The first and most often discussed benefit is the isolation of network areas, tasks and functions provides improved security.
+The and most often discussed benefit is the isolation of network areas, tasks and functions provides improved security.
 By isolating the whole of a network into separate portions, you essentially create a walled-garden architecture.
 This design technique is inherently secure, without the need for complex firewall policies and access controls that would otherwise need be implemented across the entire network.
 If threats are detected inside one isolated segment, no other segments are at risk.

 Another benefit to network and infrastructure administrators is you improve end-to-end visibility and control over the various connected devices riding across your network.
 The internet of things (IoT) is a great example of this.
 In order to organize and keep track of the various IoT devices deployed across your entire network, separating them into their own microsegments allows for a simplified view into that specific portion of the network.
 Devices can then be easily moved around with the confidence that they will be confined to the same network access and security policies from an end-to-end standpoint.